 Differential pressure (DP) flow measurement is a well-known and common technology for measuring flow in a closed pipe.
 DP flow solutions are made up of two elements to measure flow, a primary element, which introduces a pressure drop, and a secondary element (a DP flow transmitter) to measure the differential pressure flow.
 This technology uses Bernoulli’s equation to calculate the flow of the medium in the pipe.

-Yokogawa offers a complete solution for measuring DP flow with a range of technologies.
-These include integral orifice plates, averaging pitot tubes (VERIS Verabar®), and nozzle type (VERIS Accelabar®).
+Yokogawa offers a complete solution for measuring DP flow with a range of technologies, including averaging pitot tubes (VERIS Verabar®) and nozzle type flow meters (VERIS Accelabar®).

 Yokogawa offers a range of primary elements including averaging pitot tubes, integral flow orifices, and combined averaging pitot tubes and flow conditioning tubes.